eeycl3/Kobe_shot/README.md

 For data analysis project
 # Kobe_shot

+####**To make it more convenient, we put the relevant files in the same folder.
+If you need to run the entire code, place the code in the top-level repository.**

 # Pitch Session
 - A: Conduct EDA (exploratory data analysis), for example, shooting hotspots diagram, 2pts and 3pts shooting classification, shooting ordering by opponents, etc.   2.15- 2.21